math-alec/arxiv-crosslist/README.md

 The script should work immediately, provided you change the url to the appropriate location on your computer.

-You can find the list of ArXiV categories [here](https://arxiv.org/category_taxonomy).
+You can find the list of arXiV categories [here](https://arxiv.org/category_taxonomy).